sha1STR/activity-log/README.md

-# activity-notes
+# Activity Log
-Note what activities you've been doing and see, if there is some more time to utilize.
+Log what activities you've been doing and see, if there is some more time to utilize.